Dynatrace/openkit-dotnet/docs/example.md

-# Dynatrace OpenKit - .NET example
+# Dynatrace OpenKit - .NET Example

-The following document shall provide an in depth overview, how OpenKit can be used from developer's point of view.
+The following document provides an in depth overview, how OpenKit can be used from developer's point of view.
 It explains the usage of all the API methods.

 To make it more obvious for the reader which data types are used, all examples below avoid C#'s auto type deduction feature.

-## Obtaining an OpenKit instance
+## Obtaining an OpenKit Instance

 OpenKit instances are obtained from the `OpenKitFactory` class.
 Depending on the used backend system (Dynatrace SaaS/Dynatrace Managed/AppMon), the factory provides